charmbracelet/lipgloss/README.md

     UnsetBackground()                  // never mind
 ```

+When a rule is unset, it won't be inherited or copied.

 Note that in the case of boolean values, unset values are different from falsey
-ones in that values specifically set to `false` will be copied and inherited,
+ones.
+That is, values explicitly set to `false` will be copied and inherited,
 whereas unset values will not.